-Resolved, That we will petition the Legislature to pass no further laws authorizing the election of booms in the Susquehanna river, for the reason that experience has proven them to be a nuisance.
+Resolved, That we will petition the Legisla-ture to pass no further laws authorizing the rather diversified character.
+A large pic-nic election of booms in the Susquehanna river, for the reason that experience has proven them to be a nuisance.
+Resolved, That we will urge upon the next